Dear reader of ADxS.org, please excuse the disruption.

 • lower treatment success in patients with high body weight

-• non-compulsive subtype
+• non-obsessive subtype

 • i.e. repeated, distracted eating